-This Course Specification provides the main features of the Theory of Mathematics for the students of 2nd year in optoelectronics Engineering.
+This Course Specification provides the main features of the Theory of Mathematics for the students of 2^{nd} year in optoelectronics Engineering.
 Learning outcomes which gained by this course will help a typical student to achieve and demonstrate the learning opportunities that are provided during the course study and to comply with the programme specification as optoelectronics Engineering.

 1. Teaching Institution University of Technology 2.
 University Department/Centre Laser and Optoelectronics Engineering Dept./ Optoelectronic Engineering 3.
 Course title/code Mathematics (II) / LOPE2201 4.
 Programme(s) to which it contributes Laser and Optoelectronics programs 5.
 Modes of Attendance offered Complete Hours 6.
 Semester/Year 1 st &2 nd Semester / Year 7.
 Number of hours tuition (total) Three Hours / Week 3H X30W=90H/Year 8.
 Date of production/revision of this specification 15/7/2017 9.
-Aims of the Course The sime which can be achieved dyning teaching this covers program and
+Aims of the Course The aims which can be achieved during teaching this course program are : 1- Giving knowledge about using the mathematical theories in their studies.
+2- Provides the mathematical methods which can be used in laser and optoelectronics theory and applications.
+3- Provide students with experiences that will assist them in solving the scientific problems.